Legal battles over the 'social burden' rule continue: what immigrants need to know when seeking benefits

 Public Charge provisions date back to the American colonial period, when several colonies adopted protective measures to prohibit the immigration of individuals who could drain public resources.

-In the nineteenth century, east coast states such as New York and Massachusetts passed state laws prohibiting the immigration of a foreigner who was considered “a person unable to take care of himself without being involved in public service.”
+In the nineteenth century, east coast states such as New York and Massachusetts passed state laws that prohibited the immigration of an alien considered "a person unable to care for himself without being engaged in public service."

 The Immigration Act of 1882 made the Public Charge provision federal law, using the same language used in state statutes.